 - Intentionally setting a fire of any nature.

 - Pulling a fire alarm when no danger is present.

 - The following will be considered sufficient cause for immediate removal from the residence halls pending a hearing:

 - Tampering with the protective hood on fire alarm pull stations.

 - Removing batteries from a room smoke detector.

-Keys and fobs should be secured at all times.
-Keys may not be duplicated, sold or loaned to anyone including friends or roommates and may not be thrown/dropped out of windows for guests to obtain access to the building.
-Report lost or stolen keys/fobs immediately to the Office of Residence Life.
-Stolen keys/fobs should also be reported to Campus Safety Services.
+Keys and Carroll Cards should be secured at all times.
+Keys may not be duplicated, sold or loaned to anyone (including friends or roommates) and may not be thrown/dropped out of windows for guests to obtain access to the building.
+Keys should be secured at all times and lost or stolen keys/Carroll Cards should be reported immediately to the Office of Residence Life.
+Stolen keys/Carroll Cards should also be reported to JCUPD.
 Each lost/stolen key costs seventy-five dollars ($75.00).
-Lost key fobs cost fifty dollars ($50.00).
+Lost Carroll Cards cost fifty dollars ($50.00).
 Room locks are changed to protect both current and future residents and their belongings.

-Medical emergencies.
 The University maintains that students who are 18 years old are adults and, therefore, should take responsibility for their actions and for keeping their parent(s) or guardian(s) informed of events.
-However, when a student is identified by the University as not competent to manage his/her life, the University reserves the right to contact parent(s) or guardian(s).
+However, when a student is identified by the University as not competent to manage their life, the University reserves the right to contact parent(s) or guardian(s).

 - Sunday through Thursday, 10:00 p.m. to 9:00 a.m. the following morning